 Why does the AP exam cost so much and is $94 Per Exam worth It?

 It is without any doubt that $94 for every exam is a whole lot of money!
 Even if you become eligible for College Board’s fee reduction, you could still be paying $53 per exam.
 So is the expense worth it?

 To answer that, it depends on if you pass the exam and how your score converts to college credit and/or admissions competitiveness.

 If you pass an exam that makes you eligible for college credit at the school you end up attending, the cost can unquestionably be worth it.
-Which is to say that $94 could compensate for a course that costs hundreds or even thousands of dollars.
+This is to say that $94 could compensate for a course that costs hundreds or even thousands of dollars.
 Some students are even competent to enter college as sophomores and save a whole year of tuition fees based on their AP credit.

 The $94 fee for an AP exam can also be of substance if you get a respectable score that helps you get into a selective college, even if that school doesn’t take AP credit.
-What this means is that you will have to make a decision for each AP class and test.
-Whether or not the class adds significant challenge to your schedule, or are you just heaping on AP classes?
+What this means is that you will have to decide for each AP class and test.
+Whether or not the class adds a significant challenge to your schedule, or are you just heaping on AP classes?
 You’re more likely to pass each AP exam you take if your schedule isn’t crammed with them.

 Think judiciously about this.
 Because you must not feel the stress to load up on AP classes just to have them for the sake of it.
-Only take up the classes you are assured you can do well in and/or have strong personal interest for.
+Only take up the classes you are assured you can do well in and/or have a strong personal interest for.

-Finally, in conclusion we must say that the fee is categorically not worth it if you fail the exam, because you won’t get college credit and that $94 is essentially down the drain.
+Finally, in conclusion, we must say that the fee is categorically not worth it if you fail the exam, because you won’t get college credit and that $94 is essentially down the drain.
 Besides, a score of 1 or 2 does not look impressive to colleges, even if you get good grades in the AP class.
 Therefore, think wisely and take the right step.